ProlificsPanther/LoginTemplate/README.md

   * hr_login.js

 # Login
-This is the Panther  login  screen
+Panther  login  screen  containing username and password fields

 # Hr_login.html
-This is the HTML template that we have attached to Login Panther screen .
+HTML template that is attached to the Panther Login screen .

 # Hr_login.js
-The javascript requirements like the message popovers, hidden button clicks are coded in here.
+Javascript file containing requirements like the message popovers, hidden button clicks .

-URL to Panther Human Resource App: http://10.0.10.176:8087/Hr_App/login
+URL to Panther Human Resource App: http://10.0.10.176:8087/Hr_App/login .
+The first scren in this application uses the login screen and template

-Credentials: Cust/Pass
+Credentials to login to the application are : Cust/Pass

 For further queries: support@prolifics.com